DDHarry/Erlang_Quick_guide_and_Training/README.md

 ## 1. Erlang in short

 Erlang is a  concurrent and functional programming language whose development favors practicability over purity.
 It is production oriented.
-It's syntax follows this same philosophy, lean, efficient and straightforward.
 Thanks to its concurrency characteristics, Erlang also benefits from these interesting properties:

   - **scalability**; because concurrency relies onto small, independant programs;